 Life can be difficult for everyone.
 Sometimes that difficulty is fleeting and can be resolved by chatting with someone who cares.
 Sometimes, the difficulties are more entrenched and we may start to ask ourselves whether anyone cares that much.

-I love stories.
-And everyone has a story.
-Most of us are full of stories, and many of us are bursting to tell them.
-Do you need to talk to someone?
-Are you looking for the right person to listen?
+If you’re on this site, chances are you are looking for someone who will really listen to you and hear what you have to say.
 It can be difficult to decide who the right person will be, so here is a little information to tell you a bit about who I am.
-I hope it helps:

-I am fascinated by relationships in general, and I feel that the relationship that you have with your counsellor is a vital part of successful therapy.
-For it to work best, there needs to be trust, and openness and these may be things that you find difficult at first, but from the right counsellor, you will be able to sense those things being offered, and the counsellor will help you towards your own trust and openness in time.
+Relationships are fascinating, and the relationship you have with your counsellor is an integral part of the counselling process.
+For it to work best, there needs to be trust and openness.
+These may be things that you find difficult at first, but from the right counsellor you will be able to sense those things being offered.
+And in time, the counsellor may help you to become more open and trusting, too.

 Training, qualifications & experience

 I have worked as a midwife, which gave me a privileged view into the lives of people at an important time of change in their relationships and lives.
-From that experience, I learnt to value individuals’ confidentiality and right to privacy.
+This taught me to value individuals’ confidentiality and right to privacy.
 Having worked as an administrator to various organisations, I also know about the importance of data protection, and I manage clients' details with respect and appropriate security.

 Areas of counselling I deal with

 Other areas of counselling I deal with